 Bradford Girls’ Grammar School received a full inspection on 13 and 14 March 2019.

 A full monitoring visit was completed on 18 December 2019 – Ofsted Monitoring Report Dec 2019 .
-Further monitoring visits were completed in October 2020 and March 2021.
+Further monitoring visits were completed in October 2020, March 2021 with a visit in July 2021.

 The report shows the school has the following strengths;

 - Pupils make strong progress in a wide range of subjects.
 This progress is evident across early years, the primary phase and the secondary phase.

 - Pupils who are disadvantaged and those with special educational needs and/or disabilities (SEND) make good progress in the early years foundation stage (EYFS) and the primary and secondary phases.

 - The quality of teaching overall is good.
 Teachers have high expectations of what pupils should achieve.

 - Pupils’ behaviour is good.
 Pupils conduct themselves with consideration for others.
 Their attendance is good, particularly the attendance of those who are disadvantaged and those with SEND.

 Office for Standards in Education, Children’s Services and Skills

 Some of the observations made by the Ofsted team:

 - Leaders have taken effective action to ensure that pupils make good progress and achieve well, especially in the EYFS and key stages 1, 2, 3 and 4.